Top 10 Challenging 'Breeds'

 American Bull Dogs and American XL Bullies

 We have purposely grouped these two breeds together.
-But sadly, all too often these breeds and their mixes are poorly bred and unhealthy – many have been sold for large sums of money, depending on their colour etc. But as a positive, the market is now beginning to show signs that the bubble has bursts – the market is now flooded with unwanted dogs.
+But sadly, all too often these breeds and their mixes are poorly bred and unhealthy – many have been sold for large sums of money, depending on their colour etc. But as a positive, the market is now showing signs that the bubble has bursts – the market is now flooded with unwanted dogs.
 These dogs are stronger than most people can manage – many are nervous and dog aggressive.
-Irresponsible dealers have attempted to try and get round the ‘banned breeds’ legislation and are now crossing these dogs back to pit bulls in an attempt to make a more aggressive animal.
-It is important to remember these are fighting types, and have been responsible for a large number of human fatalities in the UK – they don’t make the best prospects as pets.
-We would urge anyone interested to watch the Panorama Documentary ‘Dogs, Dealers and Organised Crime’ as MPs now are now pressing the Government to make changes to the Law in relation to XL Bullies (and some other breeds), so it is likely that there will be changes to legislation soon (As an update XL Bullies are now being banned in the UK).
+Irresponsible dealers have attempted to try and get round the ‘banned breeds’ legislation, and are now crossing these dogs back to pit bulls in an attempt to make a more aggressive animal.
+It is important to remember these are fighting types, and have been responsible for a large number of human fatalities in the UK – they are far from the best prospects as pets.
+We would urge anyone interested to watch the Panorama Documentary ‘Dogs, Dealers and Organised Crime’ as MPs now are now pressing the Government to make changes to the Law in relation to XL Bullies (and some other breeds) – so it is likely that there will be changes to legislation soon (As an update XL Bullies are now banned in the UK).

 We have heard of countless XL Bullies which are far too heavy for their frame, having to under go expensive operations in relation to ACL.